At Pulse, we’re committed to providing you high-quality products and an excellent customer service experience.

 The Pulse ONT is a required piece of equipment necessary to tie into our 100% fiber-optic internet network.
 If you’d like our team to switch the WiFi Gateway element of the ONT “off” so you can use your own wireless router, we would be happy to do that, but it will not alter the cost of your plan.

-Does Pulse offer TV service/when will TV service be available?
+Does Pulse offer TV service?